A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 The procedure for managing the partnership;

 The memorandum of association has several purposes.
-It contains clauses defining relations between full partners.
-Moreover, the contract specifies the terms of the partnership with other organizations.
-Like any document, the contract is drawn up in accordance with the law and must include all clauses.
-It is in writing, drawn up in the form of a single document and signed by each participant.
+It contains clauses defining the relationship between general partners.
+Moreover, the agreement specifies the terms of the partnership’s work with other organizations.
+Like any document, the contract is drawn up in accordance with the law and must include all points.
+It is in writing, compiled in the form of one document and signed by each participant.

-There is no requirement in the law that the contract must be in the form of a single document.
-However, this is a prerequisite when providing it for registration.
+There is no requirement in the law that the agreement must be in the form of a single document.
+However, this is a mandatory condition when submitting it for registration.
 Moreover, when presenting the contract to third parties, it is mandatory to show a single document.

-From the moment of signing the contract, the participants in a general partnership must fulfill their rights and obligations.
-However, for third parties, it comes into force only after registration.
-Registration of the memorandum of association takes place in accordance with the Law on Registration of Legal Entities.
+From the moment the agreement is signed, the participants in the general partnership must fulfill their rights and obligations.
+However, for third parties it comes into force only after registration.
+Registration of the constituent agreement takes place in accordance with the Law on Registration of Legal Entities.
 The name must comply with all rules.
-An example of a general partnership with the correct name is "Abzal and K".
+An example of a general partnership with the correct name is “Abzal and K.”

 A general partnership, the constituent documents of which were signed by all participants, imposes rights and obligations on them.
 This is important to know.
-Participants in a full partnership may not be members of more than one partnership.
+Participants in a general partnership cannot be members of more than one partnership.
 By law, they do not have the right to make transactions on their own behalf without the consent of others.
-Everyone is obliged to make at least half of their contribution to the capital by the time of registration of the partnership.
-The remaining part is paid within the period specified in the contract.
-Each partner is obliged to participate in the activities of the organization in accordance with the rules specified in the memorandum of association.
+Everyone is required to make at least half of their contribution to the capital by the time the partnership is registered.
+The remaining portion is paid within the period specified in the contract.
+Each partner is obliged to participate in the activities of the organization in accordance with the rules specified in the constituent agreement.

 The founders of a general partnership have the right to leave the partnership before the specified period.
-In this case, a person is obliged to declare his desire at least 6 months in advance.
+In this case, the person must declare his desire at least 6 months in advance.
 If a general partnership was created for a certain period, then exit is possible only for a good reason.

-A participant may be expelled from the partnership in a judicial proceeding if the other participants voted for it.
+A participant can be expelled from the partnership by court if the other participants vote for it.
 In this case, he is paid the value corresponding to his share in the capital.
-The shares of the retired participants are transferred in the order of succession, but the rest of the comrades must vote for the successor.
-The composition of comrades can be changed without exclusion of anyone.
-In this case, the share in the share capital is transferred to another participant or a third party.
-To carry out the operation, the consent of the other comrades is necessary.
+The shares of retired participants are transferred by succession, but the remaining partners must vote for the successor.
+The composition of the comrades can be changed without expelling anyone.
+In this case, the share in the joint capital is transferred to another participant or a third party.
+To carry out the operation, the consent of the other comrades is required.

 Liquidation of a general partnership

-Since a general partnership is highly dependent on each participant, there are many events that can lead to its liquidation.
-Naturally, the death of a member is the reason for the termination of the partnership.
+Since a general partnership is highly dependent on each partner, there are many events that can lead to its dissolution.
+Naturally, the death of a partner is the reason for the termination of the partnership.
 If the partner is a legal entity, its liquidation will serve as the basis for the liquidation of the organization.

 Other reasons are: